 The best way to combat that is by getting some sleep.
 Take a day off from work if necessary to just rest it out at home.
 This is a far healthier way to get yourself back on track that actually involves taking care of yourself, rather than putting yourself through weeks and weeks of dietary torture.

 A big plus?
-If you get enough sleep, you can actually find enough energy to hit the
+If you get enough sleep, you can actually find enough energy to hit the gym thrice a week – a practice that will actually go a long way in helping you lose weight and feel great about yourself.

 …And Ditching Your Alcohol For Water